crazy4pi314/crazy4pi314.github.io/posts/2023-01-30-conda-codespaces.md

 ## Conda process uses lots of memory, gets killed

-The other challenge I ran into sometimes was that if I was running a lower memory/storage Codespace instance, when I tried to use Condafrom the command line to modify environments, the process would be killed after a few seconds.
+The other challenge I ran into sometimes was that if I was running a lower memory/storage Codespace instance, when I tried to use Conda from the command line to modify environments, the process would be killed after a few seconds.
-This turns out to be related to some [performance issues](https://github.com/conda/conda/issues/5003) Condahas that make it consume a lot of memory when trying to work with the conda-forge installation channel.
+This turns out to be related to some [performance issues](https://github.com/conda/conda/issues/5003) Conda has that make it consume a lot of memory when trying to work with the conda-forge installation channel.
 You can always then just increase the size of the Codespace your are working with (just go to your Codespaces list and use the triple dots to change the settings for a Codespace).

 There is another option that will fix the performance issues so that it can be run on smaller Codespaces.
-[Mamaba](https://mamba.readthedocs.io/en/latest/index.html#) is a faster dependancy solver that can wrap Conda and resolve some of these performance issues.
+[Mamaba](https://mamba.readthedocs.io/en/latest/index.html#) is a faster dependency solver that can wrap Conda and resolve some of these performance issues.
 You use all the same Conda syntax for things except use the command `mamba` and if it's not something Mamba improves on, it just drops back to `conda`.
-To use mamba in your Dev Container to speed up working with environments, you will need to install it into your base Conda profile, and the use `mamba` to create the Condaenvironment for your environment.
+To use mamba in your Dev Container to speed up working with environments, you will need to install it into your base Conda profile, and the use `mamba` to create the Conda environment for your environment.

-- **Tip 3:** Install and use `mamba` to speed up the Condaenvironment creation process.
+- **Tip 3:** Install and use `mamba` to speed up the Conda environment creation process.

 The snippet below is a minimal example of a Dockerfile for your dev containers and Codespaces with all the tips included: